 Social Lending / Peer to Peer Lending

-– This isn’t your traditional form of lending but has becoming more popular as an alternative to banks and credit unions by many.
+– This isn’t your traditional form of lending but has become more popular as an alternative to banks and credit unions by many.
 Typically, this method tends to be easier and quicker to get.
-These come with a lower rate of interest and higher loan amount ($1000 – $10000).
+These come with a lower rate of interest and a higher loan amount ($1000 – $10000).

 – Borrowing against the equity in your home can have some great advantages.
 The interest rate is much lower and so are installments.

 That said, you need to realize that you are putting your home at risk if you fail to pay.